coderefinery/train-the-trainer/_episodes/01-intro.md

 {: .callout}

 >## Remark
->It can be useful to ask your self *best software practices for whom*?
+>It can be useful to ask the question: *best software practices for whom*?
 CodeRefinery teaches *best software practices* derived from producing and shipping software.
-These practices are also very good for sharing software, though our audience not necessarily want to embrace all aspects of software engineering.
+These practices are also very good for sharing software, though our audience will probably not need to embrace *all* aspects of software engineering.
 {: .callout}
 ---